netdata/netdata/python.d/README.md

 # monit

 Monit monitoring module.
-Data is grabbed from stats XML interface (exsists for a long time, but not mentioned in official documentation).
+Data is grabbed from stats XML interface (exists for a long time, but not mentioned in official documentation).
 Mostly this plugin shows statuses of monit targets, i.e. [statuses of specified checks](https://mmonit.com/monit/documentation/monit.html#Service-checks).

 1. **Filesystems**
  * Filesystems